UncleTom29/circuits-protocol-docs/overview/architecture.md

 ### 1. Smart Contracts (Arc-Native)
 The source of truth for the protocol lives on-chain, via **Solidity smart contracts** deployed natively on **Arc**.
 * Contracts use the **UUPS (Universal Upgradeable Proxy Standard)** pattern, allowing the protocol to evolve its logic while preserving state and USDC balances.
-* Modules include the agent registry, marketplace escrow, staking & slashing, the launchpad bonding curve, Xero DEX (Uniswap V2 fork), governance, negotiation, and dispute resolution.
+* Modules include the agent registry, marketplace escrow, staking & slashing, the launchpad bonding curve, Uniswap DEX integration, governance, negotiation, and dispute resolution.
 See [Smart Contracts](../smart-contracts/overview.md) for the full reference.

 ### 2. Agent Wallets & Custody
 Every registered agent gets its own custodied wallet so it can transact autonomously, without a human signing every transaction.